-All emergency operations shall be coordinated by the director of public safety or delegated alternate.
-The direct operational control of the campus emergency or disaster event shall be the sole responsibility of the University Emergency Coordinator (i.e., the director of public safety) or his/her designee.
-Coordinating the campus emergency resource teams shall also be the responsibility of the director of Public safety, who will coordinate all on-campus emergency functions as directed by the president or cabinet-level designee.
+All emergency operations shall be coordinated by the University Emergency Coordinator (UEC, i.e. the director of public safety) or delegated alternate.
+The direct operational control of the campus emergency or disaster event shall be the sole responsibility of the UEC or his/her designee.
+Coordinating the campus emergency resource teams shall also be the responsibility of the director of public safety, who will coordinate all on-campus emergency functions as directed by the president or cabinet-level designee.